Brijesh-Upadhaya/IDEs-testing/_episodes/05-intro-to-testing.md

 Typical steps in creating a feature

-#1 It works
+1. It works
-#2 You had to change everything to make it testable but now the tests pass and
+2. You had to change everything to make it testable but now the tests pass and it works
-it works
-#3 [time passes]
+3. [time passes]
-#4 You discover you can reuse part of the code with small modifications for
+4. You discover you can reuse part of the code with small modifications for another feature (possibly by applying the rule of three)
-another feature
-#5 The tests help you know you haven't broken old functionality in the
+5. The tests help you know you haven't broken old functionality in the refactor
-refactor

 ## Tests make it more difficult to add code smells

 - Some things are difficult to test
-- E.g. side-effects like printing things to stdout in the middle of a fucntion are typically cumbersome
+  - side-effects like printing things to stdout
+  - needless state
+  - long functions that carry the weight of the world
-- They are often cumbersome by design so that the extra effort would guide you to avoid side-effects where they do not belong and keep your code functional where it can be
+- They are often cumbersome to test by design so that the extra effort would guide you to avoid side-effects where they do not belong and keep your code functional where it can be